 - Master White Balance: If color plays an important part in your composition, then you should take the trouble to make sure that the colors are accurate by taking control of the white balance setting.
 When the white balance is set to Automatic, the camera measures the color temperature of the light and then sets the white balance to produce a neutral result.
 However, sometimes you don’t want a neutral color balance.
 Perhaps you want your scenery to have a golden glow when you photograph it at sunset.
 In this case, you could set the white balance to Daylight or Cloudy for a warmer feel.

 - Learn How to Boost Color in Post-Production: If your images aren’t as eye-pleasing as you had hoped, make sure you know how to boost color in the digital darkroom.
 Whether you want a specific color to leap out or blend in, the Hue/Saturation Tool will help you to get the effect you want.
 You often don’t need much; just increase the Saturation slider until the image looks nicely pumped up.
 Be conservative.
 Always keep in mind that excessive editing will lead to image degradation in the form of noise and posterization, where color transition appears in abrupt steps rather than a smooth flow from one tone to another.

 - Calibrate Your Computer Monitor: All computer monitors display variations in color, contrast, and brightness.
 Make sure your monitor is properly calibrated so that the colors you see on your screen are the colors you get when printing your photographs.
 Some monitors come with integrated calibration systems, but if yours doesn’t, you may want to think about investing in a calibration tool.

-Mia Rose (basic-photography-tips dot com) is a freelance photographer residing in Queensland, Australia.
+Mia Rose (Basic-Photography-Tips) is a freelance photographer residing in Queensland, Australia.